The Great Game 🎲 Fallar Discordia

 Cagnazzo had looked into Dactalla’s background numerous times, but all he found was that she was a Derelectan and a hard-working member of society.
 She believed in individual liberty, self-interest, inequality, and self-reliance.
 In other words, she was a Fallarian.

 Still, getting through the doors of the Borjès was no mean feat.
-Especially if you were a Derelectan, the most abused and frowned-upon race on Fallar Discordia.
+Especially if you were a Derelectan, the most abused, frowned-upon, and feared race on Fallar Discordia.
 Cagnazzo concluded that she was either the genuine upstanding article or she had covered her tracks with exquisite skill.
-As a Demon Priest, he imagined the latter.
-Only the Omnipotent Father in the Empty Black Sky knew what she’d done to get so far so quickly.
+As a Demon Priest, he imagined the latter, and respected it more than anything else.
+Only the Omnipotent Father in the Empty Black Heaven knew what she’d done to get so far so quickly.

-Cagnazzo controlled millions of elite spies, slaves, and courtesans, yet he knew he could never make Dactalla his lover.
+Cagnazzo controlled millions of elite spies and courtesans, yet he knew he could never make Dactalla his lover.
 He knew it the moment he met her a hundred years ago, when she first applied for service at the Borjès.
-I will never, ever lose myself in those black eyes, he said to himself when she stepped into his office.
+I will never, ever lose myself in those black eyes, he told himself when she stepped into his office.
 He meant this in two ways.
 First, he’d never debase himself by pleading to be her lover.
 Second, he’d never be her lover because she’d never let him.
 The first way covered up the second as best it could.

 Yet as the years went by, he admitted to himself that she was what he desired more than anything in the entire Fallarian Dominion.
 Still, he was too proud, and too wise, to beg for her affection.
 He would never weep before her dark eyes, never snivel before her majestic white breasts, never drop salt tears onto her white toes.

-Nor would he find sinister ways to peer down her blouse and into the gap between her neck and clavicle.
+Nor would he find sinister ways to peer down her blouse.
 He told himself that he was above that type of voyeurism, but secretly he feared what might happen.
-While the breasts of the Derelectan were milky white, beneath that perfect skin her heart and lungs were fusion machines of beauty and instinct.
+While the breasts of the Derelectan were smooth and milky white, and large, always very large, beneath that perfect ivory skin her heart and lungs were fusion reactors of beauty and hallucination.
 By breathing in deeply and pushing her chest up and out, the Derelectan could extend the gap between her neck and collarbone.
-Opening her treasure-chest, she could mesmerize whoever looked directly into its smouldering liquids and gems, its pungent oils and perfumes, its ocean of heaving fire.
+Opening her treasure-chest, she could mesmerize whoever looked directly into its smouldering liquids and gems, its pungent oils and perfumes, its seas of heaving fire into which the beholder would willingly jump, just to hear one note of the mermaids singing.

-Cagnazzo wouldn’t lower himself to such a cheap side-show of flashing lights and gimmicks.
-Instead, he would sit at a safe distance, observing with superior detachment how the fiery depths cast purple and orange patterns onto her porcelain face.
+Cagnazzo wouldn’t lower himself to leer dumbly at such a cheap side-show of glittering lights and symphonic gimmicks.
+Instead, he would sit at a safe distance, observing with superior detachment how the rollicking depths cast purple and orange patterns onto her porcelain face, and how the notes moved in and out of the audible range, working here and there on the ears, the organs, and the solar plexus, tempering your nerves like a harpsichord or blasting your finest resolve like a carpenter’s workshop of Mahler’s hammers.

 🎲

-Looking more carefully at the cryptograms she sent, Cagnazzo saw that Dactalla’s liaison with Qayam the Aatari security agent had finally born fruit.
+Looking more carefully at the cryptogram she sent, Cagnazzo saw that Dactalla’s liaison with Qayam the Aatari security agent had born orchards of fruit.
 At long last.
 It had taken decades, yet finally she had established herself as an innocuous travel agent, and seduced Qayam.
 She had lowered his guard to the point where she found herself unsupervised for three hours in his apartment, opening the files on his personal computer.

-But why did Dactalla have to send him all that stupid information?
-He didn’t give a damn about it!
+But why did Dactalla have to send him so much unnecessary information about what she did in the bedroom?
+He didn’t give a damn about that!
 Why didn’t she just file it in a separate report, in an appendix, or in the fucking end notes?
-Instead, she put all these unnecessary infernal details in footnotes, directly below the items copied from Qayam’s files.
+Instead, she put the infernal details in point form in the footnotes, directly below the files copied from Qayam’s computer.

-These items were invaluable: they contained specific information about criminals, and also about the methods Qayam used to track them.
-The items laid bare how agents from Aatari Prime surveilled the trillion galaxies of the Aatari Lok universe.
-They also laid bare the manner in which Aatari agents communicated with their counterparts in the Vicinese Federation.
+The files were invaluable: they contained specific information about criminals, and also about the methods Qayam used to track them.
+The files laid bare how agents from Aatari Prime surveilled the trillion galaxies of the Aatari Lok universe.
+They also laid bare the manner in which Aatari agents communicated with lawyers, judges, and politicians, and, even more astonishingly, how they communicated with their counterparts in the Vicinese Federation.

 Cagnazzo was beside himself with glee.
 This was the information he needed to infiltrate the Blue Dream Alliance, the coalition of six universes dominated by the Vicinese Federation.